kamatama41/vertx-book-sample-application/README.md

-This repository is Vert.x training of mine.
+This repository is Vert.x training for me.